 Difference between Notebook and Laptop.

-In this article, I have compared notebook vs laptop and explained the difference between notebook and laptop in key areas which should help a prospective buyer to decide which one would suit his tasks best.
+In this article, I have compared notebook vs laptop and explained the difference between notebook and laptop computer in key areas that should help a prospective buyer to decide which would suit his tasks best.

-While buying a portable computing device a question may naturally come to your mind – should I buy a traditional laptop or a notebook?
-To take the right decision you first need to know what is the difference between a laptop and a notebook.
-But before we go into the difference between a laptop and a notebook let’s first see what is a notebook.
+Generally speaking, while buying a portable computing device a question may naturally come to your mind – should I buy a traditional laptop or a notebook?
+You first need to know what is the difference between a laptop and a notebook to make the right decision.
+But before we go into the difference between laptop and notebook let’s first see what is a notebook.

 What is a Notebook?

 Both notebooks and laptops are computing devices.
 A laptop computer is frequently called a notebook laptop or notebook computer by most average users who generally believe that a notebook is a laptop.
-In fact, many users often ask – is a notebook a laptop, or is a notebook the same as a laptop?
+Many users often ask – is a notebook a laptop, or is a notebook the same as a laptop?

 Now, what is a notebook computer or notebook laptop?
 A notebook computer or a notebook laptop is a battery or AC-powered personal computer, which is much lighter and small enough to fit easily in a briefcase and is easily portable.
+An average notebook typically features a screen size between 13 to 15 inches, weighs around 3 pounds or less, offers battery life ranging from 6 to 10 hours, includes moderate storage capacity, and has a compact keyboard size suitable for portability.
 A notebook laptop or notebook computer usually weighs 3 pounds or less with a thickness of 0.5 – 1 inch.
+In the early days, notebooks did not have a replaceable hard disk or other peripherals, emphasizing their minimal hardware features.
+In the early 1990s, sub notebooks emerged as smaller, lightweight portable computers with reduced weight and compact design compared to traditional notebooks.
 In terms of computing power, modern notebooks are nearly equivalent to laptop computers.
-While it’s a fact that the difference between these two portable computers has reduced to a great extent as of today for which many users think that a notebook is a laptop, there are still some areas of difference between notebook and laptop that determine which one would be more suitable for heavier or lighter tasks.
+While it’s a fact that the difference between these two portable computers has reduced to a great extent as of today for which many users think that a notebook is a laptop, there are still some areas of difference between laptop and notebook PC that determine which one would be more suitable for heavier or lighter tasks.

-Notebook vs Laptop – the difference between a notebook and laptop
+Notebook vs Laptop – the difference between notebook and laptop

 Weight and Portability